ldv-klever/klever/docs/dev.rst

 #.
 Copy :file:`Core/klever core conf.json` to **work_dir**.
 #.
 Edit the copied file:
     * Specify the identifier of the job you are going to solve (the value of property *identifier*).
-    * Specify the name of Omega and your credentials (values of properties *Omega.name*, *Omega.user* and *Omega.password* correspondingly).
+    * Specify the name of Klever Bridge and your credentials (values of properties *Klever Bridge.name*, *Klever Bridge.user* and *Klever Bridge.password* correspondingly).
-      If the value of *Omega.user* will be left *"null"* your OS user name will be used.
-      If the value of *Omega.password* will be left *"null"* you will be asked to secretly enter your password when you will run Klever Core.
-      The specified Omega user should have service rights.
+      The specified Klever Bridge user should have service rights.
     * Switch values of properties *debug* and *allow local source directories use* to *true*.

 Fetching Linux kernel source code